nushell/nushell.github.io/book/environment.md

 ## Removing environment variables

-You can remove an environment variable only if it was set in the current scope via [`hide`](commands/hide.html):
+You can remove an environment variable only if it was set in the current scope via [`hide-env`](commands/hide_env.html):

 ```
 > let-env FOO = 'BAR'
 ...
-> hide FOO
+> hide-env FOO
 ```

 The hiding is also scoped which both allows you to remove an environment variable temporarily and prevents you from modifying a parent environment from within a child scope: